Fighter jets included in EU arms-to-Ukraine scheme

 "This doesn't prevent us doing what we have to do," the Spanish former foreign minister said.
 "We want peace in Europe, but we have to be prepared to defend this peace," Borrell said.

-Central banks in Europe would also wake up on Monday to new EU sanctions on Russia's financial institutions, he added.
+Meanwhile, central banks in Europe would wake up on Monday to new EU sanctions on Russia's financial institutions, he added.

-"We are excluding a certain number of Russian banks from SWIFT," Borrell said, referring to the international-payments grid.
+"We are excluding a certain number of Russian banks from SWIFT," Borrell said, referring to an international-payments grid.

-Russian central bank reserves held in Western banks, amounting to half its wealth, were also being impounded, Borrell noted.
+Russian central bank reserves held in Canada, France, Germany, Italy, Japan, the UK, and the US, amounting to half the Russian bank's wealth, were also being impounded, Borrell noted.

 The "legal act" on the measures was meant to be in force by "tomorrow [Monday] when the central banks will restart working", Borrell said on Sunday.

-The economic sanctions were meant to "cripple" Russian finances, he added.
+The economic sanctions were designed to "cripple" Russian finances, he added.
 And market forces began pummelling the Russian rouble as soon as trading began Monday morning, when the Russian currency plunged 30 percent against the US dollar.

 Ukrainian foreign minister Dmytro Kuleba, speaking earlier Sunday from Kyiv, had called for all Russian banks to be banned from SWIFT and for a Russian oil and gas embargo.
 "That oil and gas now contains Ukrainian blood," he said.

-But Borrell said the SWIFT ban had to be "carefully calibrated" so as not to hurt ordinary Russians trying to send money to relatives.
+But Borrell said the SWIFT ban had to be "carefully calibrated" so as not to hurt ordinary Russians trying to send money to relatives, for instance.
 A total Russian disconnection from the bank grid "cannot be done just like this, with scissors, overnight", Borrell said.
-He did not mention gas and oil.

-The latest EU measures included an EU-wide blockade on Russian media outlets RT and Sputnik, which Borrell accused of "brainwashing" people with propaganda.
+The latest measures included an EU-wide blockade on Russian media outlets RT and Sputnik, which Borrell accused of "brainwashing" people with propaganda.
 They also included visa-bans and asset-freezes on more Russian oligarchs, with names expected to be published on Monday.

-It was "very probable" that neutral Switzerland would freeze Russian assets the same day, Swiss president president Ignazio Cassis said on national TV.
+It was "very probable" that neutral Switzerland would freeze Russian assets the same day, Swiss president Ignazio Cassis said on national TV.

-BP, one of the largest private-sector investors in Russia, also promised to walk away from its 20 percent stake in Russian oil firm Rosneft this weekend as political and moral outrage at Russia's attack gathered pace.
+BP, one of the largest private-sector investors in Russia, also promised to walk away from its stake in Russian oil firm Rosneft this weekend as political and moral outrage at Russia's attack gathered pace.

+The first four days of Russian aggression has caused hundreds of civilian casualties in Ukraine and forced millions of people to flee their homes, the UN says.

 At least 100,000 people took part in an anti-war rally in Berlin on Sunday, police estimated.
-About 70,000 people also joined one in Prague, along with other demonstrations in Paris, London, and other cities worldwide.
+About 70,000 people also joined one in Prague, along with demonstrations in Paris, London, and other cities worldwide.

-Von der Leyen's EU offer
+Von der Leyen's offer

-Ukraine has been seeking an EU membership perspective, as well as Nato entry, to little avail since its pro-Western revolution in 2014.
+Ukraine has been seeking an EU membership perspective, as well as a Nato membership action plan, to little avail since its first pro-Western revolution in 2004.

-But speaking in the early hours of Monday morning on the Euronews broadcaster, European Commission president Ursula von der Leyen indicated that the EU door would be opened to Ukrainians once the war ended.
+But speaking late Sunday to the Euronews broadcaster, European Commission president Ursula von der Leyen said the EU door would be opened to Ukrainians after the war.

 "Indeed over time, they [Ukrainians] belong to us.
 They are one of us and we want them in," von der Leyen said.